 \section{Introduction and statement of results.}

-Consider bond percolation on the square lattice or site percolation on the triangular lattice in which bonds or sites are independently occupied with probability $p$ and vacant with probability $1-p$.
-The triangular lattice may be viewed as being obtained from the square lattice by adding all the northwest-southeast diagonals.
-The corresponding probability measure on the configurations of occupied and vacant bonds or sites is denoted by $P_p$.
+Consider site percolation on the triangular lattice.
+We may realize the triangular lattice with vertex set ${\bf Z}^2$.
+For a given $(x, y)\in {\bf Z}^2$, its nearest six neighbors are defined as $(x\pm 1, y),(x, y\pm1), (x+1, y+1)$, and $(x-1, y-1)$.
+Edges between neighboring or adjacent vertices therefore correspond to vertical or horizontal displacements of one unit, or diagonal displacements between the two nearest vertices along lines making angles $\pi/4$ and $5\pi/4$ with the positive $X$-axis.
+Note that each site is the center of a hexagon in its dual graph.
+Each site or hexagon is independently {\em occupied} with probability $p$ and {\em vacant} with probability $1-p$.
+The corresponding probability measure on the configurations of occupied and vacant vertices is denoted by $P_p$.
 We also denote by $E_p$ the expectation with respect to $P_p$.
-The cluster of the vertex $x$, ${\cal C}(x)$, consists of all vertices which are connected to $x$ by an occupied path.
-For bond percolation on the square lattice, ${\cal C}(x)$ always contains vertex $x$.
-For site percolation on the triangular lattice, ${\cal C}(x)$ is an empty set if $x$ is vacant.
-Here a path from $u$ to $v$ is a sequence $(v_0,...,v_{i}, v_{i+1},...,v_n)$ with distinct vertices $v_i$ ($0\leq i\leq n$) such that $v_0=u$ and $v_n=v$.
-A circuit is a path with distinct vertices $v_i$ ($1\leq i\leq n-1$) and $v_0=v_n$.
+A path from $u$ to $v$ is a sequence $(v_0,...,v_{i}, v_{i+1},...,v_n)$ with adjacent vertices $v_i$ and $v_{i+1}$ or hexagons sharing an edge ($0\leq i\leq n-1$) such that $v_0=u$ and $v_n=v$.
+A circuit is a path with distinct vertices $v_i$ ($1\leq i\leq n$) except $v_0=v_n$.
+A path is called occupied or vacant if all of its vertices or hexagons are occupied or vacant.
+The occupied cluster of the vertex $x$, ${\bf C}(x)$, consists of all vertices or hexagons that are connected to $x$ by an occupied path. ${\bf C}(x)$ is an empty set if $x$ is vacant.
 For any collection $A$ of vertices, $|A|$ denotes the cardinality of $A$.
 We choose ${\bf 0}$ as the origin.
-The percolation probability is
+The {\em percolation probability} is

 and the critical probability is